eliotstocker/Brsh-JS/Readme.md

 ## Known Issues
 * Input on android is not working
 * scripting isn't complete yet, if, while etc not implemented
-* commands cant currently stream output, it is only returned once the app process finishes
+* commands can't currently stream output, it is only returned once the app process finishes

 # How?
 To create a new terminal first add both Terminal and Shell to your page like so: